Home » Recipes » Drinks » Fall Mimosa With Apple Cider In Just 5 Minutes

 • Try spiced rum, bourbon, or ginger liqueur for extra warmth, and garnish with cranberries, pomegranate seeds, a cinnamon stick, or rosemary sprig.

-Serve: Apple cider cocktails pair well with savory bites like cucumber pinwheels, potato skins, prosciutto with melon, or cheese and charcuterie, and for sweets, try apple cinnamon cake, cinnamon rolls, or pumpkin cream cheese muffins.
+Serve: Mimosas pair well with savory bites, cheese boards, and sweet brunch or after-dinner treats like apple cake, cinnamon rolls, or pumpkin cream cheese muffins.

 Nutrition